 The other day I was listening to an Urumqi radio station.
 There was some beautiful, warm music, and I loved it.
 They translated the words into Chinese, and it was just propaganda.
 The song went, “I love China.
 I’m a communist, and when you’re a communist you never have any problems.”

 That’s why it’s possible for the Han Chinese to be there.
 There are so many Xinjiang people willing to work for them.
 Then I remembered why I like Xinjiang.
 The people have great energy.
 You can feel them living, breathing.
 They’re alive.

 The Uyghur Minority (Link) The Uighurs (Link) How China is creating the world’s largest prison | Four Corners (Link)

-Uyghur culture under threat: Australia’s Uyghur’s fight to save their traditions | ABC News (link)
+Uyghur culture under threat: Australia’s Uyghur’s fight to save their traditions | ABC News (Link)

 Surviving China’s Uighur camps (Link)

-China's problems with the Uyghurs (link)
+China's problems with the Uyghurs (Link)

 China’s Vanishing Muslims: Undercover In The Most Dystopian Place In The World.
+HBO.
+(Link)

-Chinese Ruthless Crackdownon the Muslim Population (Link)
+Chinese Ruthless Crackdown on the Muslim Population (Link)